Elite. What does that even mean? To achieve a level that is above the norm. Here is a humble story of a man who does that and how you too can do it.

 Don’t kill your motivation from too much discipline.
 Focus just on moving ahead, however slight it may feel at times.

 To become elite, you need to find something that you truly enjoy.
 It is the first step.
 If it’s riding a bike, then do it.
 My mother can’t wait to ride her bike when she gets home from work.
 It is the kind of thing that starts bringing you results.

 Stop looking at fitness as some punishment and feeling it would be brutal to be elite.

 The elite enjoys it more than you do.

 An interesting thing is when you enjoy the activity, the pains that you have to bear when training starts to feel good.

 “As I start to get fitter and leaner, I get more comfortable.
 Then the pain becomes sweet.
 I crave it.”
 Lance Armstrong

 How else can someone keep going out there day after day training for hours if it was all torture?

 When you find an activity that you enjoy, that enthusiasm will then carry over to when you do weight training to develop your body even more for performance.

-Find deeper meaning in the activity itself, then you will be seeking the activity, rather than just having it as a means to an end.
-This will push you on.
+Find deeper meaning in the activity itself.
+Then you will be seeking the activity, rather than just having it as a means to an end.
+It will push you on.